ripudhm/power-outages/README.md

 - U.S._STATE: Represents all the states in the continental U.S.
 - POSTAL.CODE: Represents the postal code of the U.S. states
 - CLIMATE.REGION: U.S. Climate regions as specified by National Centers for Environmental Information (nine climatically consistent regions in continental U.S.A.)
 - CLIMATE.CATEGORY: This represents the climate episodes corresponding to the years.
-The categories "Warm", "Cold" or "Normal" episodes of the climate are based on a threshold of $\text{\textperthousand}$ 0.5 ^O^C for the Oceanic Nino Index (ONI)
+The categories "Warm", "Cold" or "Normal" episodes of the climate are based on a threshold of *$\text{\plusminus}$* 0.5 *^O^* C for the Oceanic Nino Index (ONI)
-- PC.REALGSP.STATE:
+- PC.REALGSP.STATE: Per capita real gross state product (GSP) in the U.S. state (measured in 2009 chained U.S. dollars)
-- PC.REALGSP.REL:
+- PC.REALGSP.REL: Relative per capita real GSP as compared to the total per capita real GDP of the U.S. (expressed as fraction of per capita State real GDP & per capita US real GDP)
-- POPULATION:
+- POPULATION: Population in the U.S. state in a year
-- OUTAGE.START:
+- OUTAGE.START: Indicates when the outage event started
-- OUTAGE.RESTORATION:
+- OUTAGE.RESTORATION: Indicates when power was restored to all the customers
-- 'OUTAGE.DURATION:
+- 'OUTAGE.DURATION: Duration of outage events (in minutes)
-- CAUSE.CATEGORY:
+- CAUSE.CATEGORY: Categories of all the events causing the major power outages